Lower Saucon Township, Pennsylvania: 18th century

-During the Revolutionary War, many German farmers enlisted in the Continental Army to fight British colonialism.
-At a time when the army's reserves were depleted, they offered to sell wheat and rye on credit.
-In 1777, soldiers of the Continental army transporting the Liberty Bell to Allentown passed through Lower Saucon, spending a night in Leithsville.
+During the Revolutionary War, many German farmers enlisted in the Continental Army to fight the British.
+At a time when the Continental Army's reserves were depleted, they offered to sell wheat and rye on credit.
+In 1777, soldiers of the Continental Army transporting the Liberty Bell to Allentown, passing through Lower Saucon and spending a night in Leithsville.
 The Marquis de Lafayette stopped at Wagner's Tavern in Hellertown on his way to Bethlehem during the Revolutionary War.

 The first church, Lower Saucon Church, was established in 1734, soon after the early settlers' arrival.
-It was built by a German Reformed congregation on what is now Easton Road.
-There were ten schools in the township, established by local church congregations, even before the Pennsylvania state legislature adopted the public school system in 1834.
+It was built by a German Reformed congregation on what is present-day Easton Road.
+There were ten schools in the township, established by local church congregations, before the Pennsylvania state legislature developed the state's public school system in 1834.